sena-00/bandit/README.md

 ## Bandit 16
 <div id='id-section17'/>

 In this level, we are looking for open ports that speak SSL.
+First, lets begin by using `nmap localhost -p 31000-32000` to list open ports on local host.